micaree/visual-learning-claudemd-public/README.md

 # visual-learning-claudemd-public
-A CLAUDE.md template for making web apps focused on visual learning
+A CLAUDE.md template for making web apps in Python focused on visual learning

+A Claude.md template emphasizing
+- a functional and modular programming style
+- logging and testing
+- type safety, input validation, error handling
+- externalised configuration in one place

+with the aim of writing testable, reliable, maintainable and extendable code.